Barclays CEO Jes Staley Penalized Over Whistleblower Probe

 The GIS team, Barclays spokesmen said, informed Staley that outing the letter writer was not appropriate, and the team did not take action.
 Staley also ended his probe at that point, the company said.

-While details of Staley’s pay cut have not been released, officials say he will lose a portion of this year’s bonus of $1.6 million (1.3 pounds).
+While details of Staley’s pay cut have not been released, officials say he will lose a portion of this year’s bonus of $1.6 million (1.3 million pounds).
 The exact amount of the penalty will be included in a written reprimand.

 A Boston native, Jes Staley came to Barclays in 2015.
 Before that, he was a partner with the hedge fund BlueMoutain Capital for two years after spending 34 years with J.P.
 Morgan, where he was promoted to CEO of the company’s asset management division.
 Staley is the older brother of AIDS activist Peter Staley.